jahangir842/linux-notes/centos-repository-errors.md

 ## The `mirrorlist.centos.org` no longer resolves.

-Certainly!
-Here's an explanation of the process and the changes made:

 ### **Issue**
 The repository URL `mirrorlist.centos.org` is no longer resolving, meaning the system can't find or access the CentOS mirrors for updating and installing packages.